slcorp/RTView-LightStreamer/README.md

 ## Overview
 By following the steps, described below, you will be:
 * Installing and running an RTView data server on your local computer.
-* Installing and running a node script that subscribes to a few LightStreamer topics and pushes the data to the RTView data server.
+* Installing and running a node script that subscribes to LightStreamer's Stock Demo and pushes the data to the RTView data server.
 * Viewing preexisting displays, populated by data, coming via a servlet within RTView, through your free trial account on RTViewCloud.